Ecohydrology

 Sustainability

-critically the security of plant-based
+forests, crops, and the security of

-food, fiber, and energy production.
-To
+plant-based food, fiber, and energy

-reveal emergent plant traits, water
+genomics to reveal emergent plant

-and carbon cycling, and
+traits, water and carbon cycling,

-plant-microbe associations.
-Our
+and plant-microbe associations.
+Our research

-described below.
+are described below.

 Heat,